codymikol/karma-webpack/README.md

     webpack: {
       // karma watches the test entry points
-      // Do NOT specify the entry option
+      // Do NOT specify the entry or output options
       // webpack watches dependencies

       // webpack configuration